scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 variables to account for the whole joint distribution of the treatment effects, including effects of different types.
-As a result, we can find the predictive distribution of the treatment effects on a new patient accounting for uncertainty in all the parameters, including the correlation between the effects.
+As a result, we can find the predictive distribution of the treatment effects on a new patient accounting for uncertainty in all the parameters, including correlation between the effects.

 The analysis is implemented in PyStan, the Python interface to Stan, which is the state-of-the-art, free and open-source Bayesian inference engine.
 Stan and